Fitting many curves using rTPC

 frame.

-When fitting lots of models at once, it is useful to know the progress the code as it may take a long time to run.The R package purrr does now has progress bars built in; you can add a progress bar to the map() function using the argument .progress.
-However, when fitting multiple models with multiple map() calls a new progress bar each time, so currently I have not found a way to have a single progress bar for multiple map() calls, so we will keep with what we have at the moment.
+When fitting lots of models at once, it is useful to know the progress the code as it may take a long time to run.The R package purrr now has progress bars built in; you can add a progress bar to the map() function using the argument .progress.
+To make this work, we need to only do a single map() call, so we will write a function that fits both models that we will then pass to purrr.
+This is how we strongly recommend fitting multiple models using map().

 # load in data